Envalee/ImageToJavaScript/README.md

 Will convert images in a folder to a single javascript output file, which includes the base64 strings per file.
 That can be used to change the "img" > "src" attribute, to use that base64 string instead of a direct file.
 Maybe good for standalone HTML files.

 # Usage
 Just copy the ImageToBase64.ps1 file to your images folder and run it at this location from the cmd or per click.
-It will generate a JavaScript file, which can be included ( or copy&paste ) to you HTML files.
+It will generate a JavaScript file, which can be included ( or copy&paste ) to your HTML files.

 # Example of HTML usage
 Run the script and copy the output to you HTML part like this.